Abdusalom-mobile-developer/dart_practise1/README.md

-## Uploading the first ever problem with Dart GOAT language 🐐.
+## Uploading the first ever problem solved with Dart GOAT language 🐐 to the GitHub.

 ---